-According to the World Bank:
+According to the World Bank country profile:

-- GDP (current US\$) (billions): 2,713.17 (2018) - India's GDP has been growing over the past years growth (annual): 6.1%
+• GDP (current US\$) (billions): 3.17 (2021)

+• GDP growth (annual): 8.9% (2021)

 India is the world's 7th-largest economy by market exchange rates.
 But the new wealth is not distributed equally and the gap between very rich and very poor is growing rapidly.
-Despite the economic growth, poverty (see below: Social and cultural landscape) is incredibly high.
+Despite the economic growth, poverty (see below: Social and cultural landscape) is extremely high.

 The economy of India stands on 4 pillars: Agriculture, Unorganized sector, Organized or core sector and Micro Small and Medium Enterprises (MSME).
-All four sectors contribute more than 90% to the GDP of India.
+All four sectors together contribute more than 90% to the GDP of India.
 On 8 November 2016, the Government of India announced the demonetization of all 500 and 1,000 rupee banknotes of the Mahatma Gandhi series.
 It also announced the issuance of new 500 and 2,000 rupee banknotes in exchange for the demonetized banknotes.
 It was enacted by the single-hand decision of Prime Minister Modi.
 It resulted in a steep decline in all sections of Indian economy; however, the Unorganized sector (which makes up 42% of GDP) suffered most.
 Millions of jobs were lost and recession has struck the nation.
-It pushed 520 million people 'Below Poverty Line (BPL)'.
+It pushed 520 million people 'Below Poverty Line (BPL).
 Most of the rural Christians are already under BPL.